CumulusNetworks/docs/content/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

     - To use auto BGP to assign an ASN automatically on the leaf:

        ```
-       cumulus@leaf01:~$ cl set vrf default router bgp autonomous-system auto leaf
+       cumulus@leaf01:~$ cl set vrf default router bgp autonomous-system NEED COMMAND
        ```

        The auto BGP `leaf` keyword is only used to configure the ASN.
 The configuration files and `net show` commands display the AS number.

 2. Assign the router ID.